The 6 key challenges to successful self-service – and how to overcome them

 3. Keep knowledge up to date

 Information goes out of date very quickly – which means you need to keep the knowledge base behind your self-service system continually updated.
-That means adding new material as new products and services are launched or around particular times of year.
+That means adding new material as new products and services are launched or around particular times of the year.
 Give someone the role of knowledge manager to ensure that updates are planned and any areas where information is lacking are quickly filled.

 4. Make it easy for the customer

 By using AI and NLP you can even avoid your customers having to ask questions at all.
 Understand where the customer is on their journey and automatically provide the answers to the top 5 most asked questions, based on this context.
 This will ensure they receive relevant information, exactly when they need it on the customer journey.